Ireland-Scotland 2013 - Dingle Peninsula

 return to main index

-After mobilizing, we had an hour's drive up & over Conor Pass to get to the coastal town of Dingle.
+After a big Irish breakfast we mobilized & had an hour's drive to Conor Pass, on the way to the popular coastal town of Dingle.
 Conor Pass is the highest drive-able mountain pass in Ireland.

 note - you can enlarge any part of a picture by left-clicking in and then out again.

-Next we toured the Dingle Peninsula, a 2 hr. scenic drive that was completely uncrowded.
+We got coffee in Dingle & spent a few minutes walking around.
+Next we toured the Dingle Peninsula, a scenic two-hour drive which was completely uncrowded.

-note - on the path from carpark to famine house, a young Irish lad was sitting and warning tourists not to go near this horse.
+note 1 - on the path from a carpark to a famine house, a young Irish lad was sitting and warning tourists not to go near this horse.

-The Potato Famine in Ireland in the 1840s is sometimes called The Starvation, because even with the terrible blight, which ruined Irish potato crops, as it already had in Europe, for a decade Still, Ireland produced plenty of other food, but everything but potatoes (all farm-raised food like eggs, meat & vegetables) was by law shipped to feed the England.
+The Potato Famine in Ireland in the 1840s is sometimes called The Starvation, because even with the terrible blight, which ruined Irish potato crops, as it already had in Europe, for a decade, Ireland still produced a bumper crop of other foods, like eggs, meat & vegetables, but all of it was by law destined only for English consumption.

-Irish farmers were completely dependent on the potato to feed themselves, so when the famine hit, starvation quickly followed, and over a decade a million Irish men, women and children, perished from starvation.
+Irish farmers and their families were completely dependent on the potato to feed themselves, so when the famine hit, starvation quickly followed, and because the blight kept returning, over the next a decade a million Irish men, women and children, perished from starvation.

-For the four of us, those waves of Irish emigrants included our ancestors.
+For the four of us, that Irish emigrants were our ancestors.

 The Dingle Peninsula drive continues -

-note - Mount Brandon (in the clouds) is the second highest peak in Ireland at 3,123 ft.
-There's some kind of Catholic Pilgrimage trail to a monument at the top, related to Saint Brendan, who was born in Ireland in the 400s and grew to be a great scholar and preacher who introduced Christianity to Ireland.
+note 1 - Mount Brendon is the second highest peak in Ireland, at 3,123 ft.
+There's an annual Catholic Pilgrimage to a monument at the top.
+Saint Brendan was born in County Kerry in 484 and was ordained a Priest, later becoming a scholar & preacher, founding Monasteries along Ireland's west coast.

-Dingle is a popular tourist destination, known for having the sunniest weather in Ireland as well as an active traditional Irish music scene.
-Dingle has 36 pubs, some with music every night, the majority only on weekends.
+Dingle is a very popular tourist destination, because of its sunny weather, amazing scenery, and its active traditional Irish music scene.
+There are 36 pubs, some with music every night, the majority only on weekends.

-We were there on a Sunday night.
-Summer crowds were long gone and we had no wait for a table for dinner, or at a pub.
+We were there on a Sunday night and summer crowds were long gone, so there was no wait for a table at dinner, or in the pubs.

-Back at the B&B, my 2nd floor bedroom at the front of the house had a view across miles of open water, towards the Ring of Kerry and once again, a crank-out window brought in cool coastal air & the sound of waves breaking in the distance.
+The B&B was not far from the Atlantic and my 2nd floor bedroom, at the front of the house, had an astounding view across miles of open water, towards the Kerry Peninsula.
+Once again, a large crank-out window brought in cool air & this time a subtle 'murmur' of waves breaking against distant shores.

 go to day 3 & 4 - Killarney